 4) Potential for Passive Income

 This is probably the biggest advantage of joining an MLM.
-When you build a network of distributors, you can earn commissions not just on your own sales but also on the sales made by your recruits.
+When you build a network of distributors, you can earn commissions not only on your own sales but also on the sales made by your recruits.
 This creates the possibility of long-term passive income.
 However, building an active and successful team in MLM requires considerable time and effort.

-1) Financial Losses
+1) Financial Considerations

-3) Regulatory Concerns
+2) Regulatory Concerns

 How to Choose the Right MLM Company in Singapore